 \section{introduction}

-Recent evidence of direct detection of gravitational waves in nHz frequency bands might open a new window for studying cosmology in the early universe and astrophysical phenomena on sub-galactic scales, as reported by pulsar timing array (PTA) collaborations \cite{Xu:2023wog,Zic:2023gta,EuropeanPulsarTimingArray:2023egv,EPTA:2023akd,EPTA:2023fyk,EPTA:2023gyr,EPTA:2023xxk,Reardon:2023gzh,NANOGrav:2023gor,NANOGrav:2023hfp,NANOGrav:2023hvm,NANOGrav:2023tcn,NANOGrav:2023pdq}.
-A notable aspect of these experiments is that pulsar timing has the capacity to reflect metric perturbations via spatially correlated signals, such as the Hellings-Downs (HD) curve \cite{Hellings:1983fr}.
+Recent evidence for stochastic gravitational waves in nHz frequency band might open a new window for studying cosmology in the early universe and astrophysical phenomena on sub-galactic scales \cite{Xu:2023wog,Zic:2023gta,EuropeanPulsarTimingArray:2023egv,EPTA:2023akd,EPTA:2023fyk,EPTA:2023gyr,EPTA:2023xxk,Reardon:2023gzh,NANOGrav:2023gor,NANOGrav:2023hfp,NANOGrav:2023hvm,NANOGrav:2023tcn,NANOGrav:2023pdq}.
+A notable aspect of pulsar timing array (PTA) observations is that the pulsar timing has the capacity to reflect metric perturbations via spatially correlated signals, i.e., the Hellings-Downs (HD) curve \cite{Hellings:1983fr}.
 This capability enables the distinction of gravitational waves from other types of fluctuations \cite{2008ApJ...685.1304L}, including those originating from dark matter \cite{Khmelnitsky:2013lxt,EPTA:2023xxk,NANOGrav:2023hvm}.